nyoung90/sdai-ic-d5-3-background-img-basics/README.md

 - Review the applied background image properties to ensure they work as expected.

+### 4. No solo exercise
+You've already mastered the basics of parallax imagery upon completing this, so we'll learn and apply more of our skills instead!

 ### Congratulations 🎉

 You have successfully learned the basics of manipulating background images using CSS!
 You've learned how to: